cermati/route-label/README.md

 `name` is optional.
 If provided, this route will be registered in the route table and you can generate its URL using `urlFor`.

-`name` may contain alphanumeric, dot, dashes, and underscore.
+It may contain alphanumeric, dot, dashes, and underscore.

 `METHOD` is the router's method, such as `get`, `post`, `put`, `all`, or `use`.